-Consult the following tables for the contact factor, depending on the form of contact or the contact scenario.

-Interference fit Saddle fit Edge fit

-The clamping diameter of the clamping head matches the clamping diameter of the workpiece.
-The clamping diameter of the clamping head is greater than the clamping diameter of the workpiece.
-The clamping diameter of the clamping head is less than the clamping diameter of the workpiece.

-SP WS SP WS SP WS
+Consult the following tables for the contact factor, depending on the form of contact or the contact scenario on the form of contact of the contact scenario.
+Interference fit Saddle fit Edge fit The clamping diameter of clamping head matches the clamping diameter of the workpiece. is greater than The clamping dian clamping head is I the clamping diam workpiece. ess than SP WS SP WS SP / WS /